 Best Online Budgeting Sites:

 And now, we’ve got the places online where you can budget & track all your financials instead of manually doing them yourselves.
-Well, you’ll still have to manually keep up with this stuff online, but most of these places make it super easy for you – my favorites being Mint & Yodlee (although I personally still use Google Docs).
-The best online budgeting sites around:
+Well, you’ll still have to manually keep up with this stuff online, but most of these places make it super easy for you:

-GOOD LUCK everyone!!
-And if all else fails, there’s nothing wrong with taking out a pen and paper and budgeting that money old school ;) Whatever gets the job done!
+HOPE THIS HELPS!
+Remember – if all else fails, there’s nothing wrong with just taking out a pen and paper and budgeting the old school way ;) Whatever gets the job done 👊

 You Rock — well Rap — but You Rock doing it.
 Love your site.
 I just so happen to need a budget and going to check out your site some more.
 Yes, Budgets ARE Sexy.